huggingface/transformers/docs/source/model_doc/trocr.rst

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The TrOCR model is used together with :doc:`ViT <vit>` for optical character recognition models proposed in `TrOCR:
+The TrOCR model was proposed in `TrOCR: Transformer-based Optical Character Recognition with Pre-trained Models
-Transformer-based Optical Character Recognition with Pre-trained Models <https://arxiv.org/abs/2109.10282>`__ by
+<https://arxiv.org/abs/2109.10282>`__ by Minghao Li, Tengchao Lv, Lei Cui, Yijuan Lu, Dinei Florencio, Cha Zhang,
-Minghao Li, Tengchao Lv, Lei Cui, Yijuan Lu, Dinei Florencio, Cha Zhang, Zhoujun Li, Furu Wei.
+Zhoujun Li, Furu Wei.
+TrOCR consists of an image Transformer encoder and an autoregressive text Transformer decoder to

-TrOCR consists of a Vision Transformer encoder and an autoregressive text Transformer decoder.
-Please refer to the
+perform `optical character recognition (OCR) <https://en.wikipedia.org/wiki/Optical_character_recognition>`__.

-:doc:`VisionEncoderDecoder <visionencoderdecoder>` class on how to use this model.
+Please refer to the :doc:`VisionEncoderDecoder <visionencoderdecoder>` class on how to use this model.

 This model was contributed by `Niels Rogge <https://huggingface.co/nielsr>`__.